-Save the Children UK is a modern, complex organisation with an annual income of £303 million in 2018 (see our 2018 Annual Report for more information).
-We have a high level of ambition, supporting the Save the Children movement to reach 40.8 million children around the world in 2018, often working in high-risk environments.
-Fighting for large-scale and lasting change for children, our global breakthroughs aim to ensure that by 2030 no child dies from preventable causes before their fifth birthday, all children learn from a quality basic education and violence against children will no longer be tolerated.
+Save the Children UK is a modern, complex organisation with an annual income of £307 million (see our Annual Report 2019 for more details).
+We have a high level of ambition, supporting the Save the Children movement to directly reach 38.7 million children around the world in 2019, often working in high-risk environments.
+Fighting for large-scale and lasting change for children, our global breakthroughs aim to ensure that by 2030 no child dies from preventable causes before their fifth birthday, all children learn from a good-quality basic education and violence against children is no longer tolerated.

 Securing the right people to deliver our ambitious plans is key to our strategy.
 One of the many ways we do that is through our competitive reward structure.
-We commit to paying our staff a fair salary that is competitive within the charity sector, proportionate to the complexity and responsibilities of each role, and in line with our charitable objectives.
-We pay all staff a living wage of at least £10.55 per hour in London and £9.00 per hour in the rest of the United Kingdom, as of 31 March 2019.
+We commit to paying our staff a fair salary that is competitive withi the charity sector, proportionate to the complexity and responsibilities of each role, and in line with our charitable objectives.
+We pay all staff a living wage of at least £10.75 per hour in London and £9.30 per hour in the rest of the United Kingdom, as of 31 March 2020.
 We are accredited by the Living Wage Foundation.

-We have developed a new pay and grading structure for employees during 2019 to ensure that we meet the three agreed key principles for paying people at Save the Children UK:
+In 2019 we launched an updated pay and grading structure for employees, to ensure that we meet three agreed key principles for paying people at Save the Children UK:

 - market competitiveness in line with the wider charity sector.

 The pay and grading project achieved a structure of pay that organises jobs into different pay levels based on their relative level of responsibility and overall contribution to the organisation’s goals.